jimboca/ISYHelper/README.md

 # ISYHelper
 Program to assist with communication between ISY994 and anything else.

 This is a python program to assist with communicating between the [ISY994i Series Controller](https://www.universal-devices.com/residential/isy994i-series) and any other device you can access.

-The main reason I wrote this was to start learning Python, since I've been stuck in the Perl world for the last 25 years because that is what we use at work.
-The reason for Python is that will likely be the most popular way to create virtual node servers with the ISY 5.x firmware, so I want to be ready when that firmware is more stable.

 # Configuration